 Is Montreal safe to travel alone

 Sometimes you can't find people to travel with, but that shouldn't stop you from visiting Montreal.
 Because it is a very safe city it is a good place to go alone and there is so much that you can enjoy even if you aren't traveling with a group.
-Be responsible when you're out enjoying the bars and don't leave your drink unattended.
-As well, stay away from dangerous neighborhoods.
-Keep reading to find out where those are.

 Because it is listed in 8th place on the Bounce Women Travel Safety Index, Canada is also a suitable destination for solo female travelers.
 It is just as safe, if not safer than any other major city and women can feel comfortable enjoying all that Montreal has to offer even if they are alone.